ibm-cloud-docs/account/catalog-access-reqs.md

 ## Set up your access groups
 {: #catalog-access-groups}

-Create your access groups, and assign the specific IAM policies.
+See the following sections for details about creating your access groups and assigning specific IAM policies to each one.

 ### Administrator access
 {: #catalog-access-admin}